Welcome to liter to kg, our website made for helping you with the liters to kilograms conversion.

 In this case one liter of water equals one kilogram.

 For cooking water, the approximation kg ~ L most likely is good enough.

 In this case, you substitute D in the ltr to kg formula with the particular density, or make use of our converters above.

 For our converter, the value for D and the corresponding unit is needed.

 Frequent conversions include, for example:

-This image sums our content up:
+This image wraps our content up:

 If something about liter in kg remains unclear, or if you like to leave feedback, then fill in our comment form, or send us an email with the subject convert liter to kg.

 Finally, observe that you can find many Liter to Kg conversions utilizing the search box in the sidebar and the menu.
-Assumed x denotes your volume, insert, for instance, x L to kg.

 Make sure to bookmark us, and don’t forget to press the share buttons to let the world know about us.If our content has been useful, also check out the recommended sites in the sidebar.